 Make sure your car is on level ground

-Your car being on level ground is very important for checking engine oil, as a beginner or an experienced driver.
+Your car being on level ground is very important for checking engine oil as a beginner or an experienced driver.
 This is because the oil in the oil pan at the bottom of the engine needs to be level to get an accurate reading.
-If the car is slumped over to one side, then the oil will pool and give you a lower or higher reading depending on which side the dipstick is located on.
+If the car is slumped over to one side, the oil will pool and give you a lower or higher reading depending on which side the dipstick is on.

 Make sure your car’s engine is cold (or has been off for around 10 mins after use)

-Cold engines have all of the oil in the bottom of the engine in the oil pan, this is where your oil level is read from.
+Cold engines have all of the oil in the bottom of the engine in the oil pan.
+This is where your oil level is read from.
 You want all the oil to be here to get an accurate reading from your dipstick.
-If your car has been on for a while, it’s best to wait for 10 minutes or so to let the oil in the engine drain to the oil pan, so you can get a better reading.
+If your car has been on for a while, it’s best to wait for 10 minutes or so to let the oil in the engine drain to the oil pan so you can get a better reading.

-You can’t read the oil that is left over in the engine with the dipstick, plus, reading your car oil when cold has the added benefit of not accidentally burning yourself on the oil.
+You can’t read the oil that is left over in the engine with the dipstick; plus, reading your car oil when cold has the added benefit of not accidentally burning yourself on the oil.

 Locate the bonnet release lever